jnthas/clockwise/README.md

 ## Driving the led matrix

+The three main hardware components of Clockwise are:
+- HUB75/HUB75E compatible LED matrix 64x64
+- an ESP32; and
+- a power supply of 3A+

-To control the LED matrix, you only need an ESP32, which must follow the wiring instructions according to the library used, by default Clockwise uses [ESP32-HUB75-MatrixPanel-I2S-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA#2-wiring-esp32-with-the-led-matrix-panel) but any Adafruit GFX compatible library should work.
+With these components in hand, just follow the wiring instructions according to the library used, by default Clockwise uses the [ESP32-HUB75-MatrixPanel-I2S-DMA](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA#2-wiring-esp32-with-the-led-matrix-panel) but any Adafruit GFX compatible library should work.
+The default wiring connection is showed below.

 ![ESP32-HUB75-MatrixPanel-I2S-DMA wiring](https://github.com/jnthas/clockwise/blob/gh-pages/static/images/display_esp32_wiring_thumb.png "ESP32-HUB75-MatrixPanel-I2S-DMA wiring")

 [Full size](https://github.com/jnthas/clockwise/blob/gh-pages/static/images/display_esp32_wiring_bb.png)

 In case you want something ready to use, I recommend Brian Lough's [ESP32 Trinity](https://github.com/witnessmenow/ESP32-Trinity), basically it's connecting the board and uploading the firmware, as simple as that.